ponderworthy/midi2tcp/README.md

 # midi2ip
-This is very early pre-pre-pre-pre-alpha of a method to throw JACK MIDI reliably over an IP connection.
-Not for any use at all yet.
-Contributors encouraged!
+This is alpha of a method to throw MIDI reliably over an IP connection.
+Only earliest testing completed.
+Contribution solicited!

 To try it, [compile and] install the Mido library, and run these in separate xterms.
 On this machine python3 didn't work for it, so: